ashismo/ashismo.github.com/_posts/spring/2016-03-10-Spring-Boot-Web-Application.md

 3 | **com.ashish.config.SpringBootAppWS** | This is a dummy rest controller publishes restful web service.
 4 | **com.ashish.config.GlobalDefaultExceptionHandler** | This class handles any exception occurs during the service invocation.
 5 | **com.ashish.test.junit.WebserviceTestSuite** | Junit test suite to run WebserviceTest1 and WebserviceTest2 junit classes
-6 | **com.ashish.test.junit.WebserviceTest1** | Junit test class tests PNR service (exposed in SpringBootAppWS class) and exception services which throws default exception and custom exceptions
+6 | **com.ashish.test.junit.WebserviceTest1** | Junit test class tests PNR service (exposed in SpringBootAppWS class) and exception services which throws default exception and custom exceptions.
+MockMVC is used to call the webservices directly.
 7 | **com.ashish.test.junit.WebserviceTest2** | Junit test class tests Advantage service ( (exposed in SpringBootAppWS class) and a dummy service.
+MockMVC is used to call the webservices directly.

 **pom.xml**